 When we travel to Thailand we used a lot motorbike so we check on the places and trajectory on google maps.
-But you can also download the maps and used it offline.
+But you can also download the maps and used them offline.
 Finally, we use our Thai SIM card to keeping in touch with our family.

 Mobile internet providers in Thailand

-When we search for internet provides in Thailand we find out 3 major supplies: DTAC, True and AIS.
+When we search for internet providers in Thailand we find out 3 major supplies: DTAC, True and AIS.
 We want it to know what was the best, of course, every one of them have good things and bad things.

 Thailand is a country with good coverage of 3G and in the major touristy spots you will also have available 4G internet coverage.
-Every place you will go, you will see ‘Tourist SIM card’ but, be carefull.
+Every place you will go, you will see ‘Tourist SIM card’ but, be careful.
 Our interest was not only choosing the one with good coverage but also the cheapest option.